SChernykh/CryptonightR/README.md

 There are 8 registers named R0-R7.
 Registers R0-R3 are variable, registers R4-R7 are constant and can only be used as source register in each instruction.
 Registers R4-R7 are initialized with values from main loop registers on every main loop iteration.

 All registers are 32 bit to enable efficient GPU implementation.
+It's possible to make registers 64 bit though - it's supported in miners below.

 The random sequence changes every block.
 Block height is used as a seed for random number generator.
 This allows CPU/GPU miners to precompile optimized code for each block.
 It also allows to verify optimized code for all future blocks against reference implementation, so it'll be guaranteed safe to use in Monero daemon/wallet software.